jineshrs2398/My_AutoPano/README.md

 # My_AutoPano - Panaroma stitcher
-Stitches two or more images to create a seamless panorama image using classical &amp; deep learning approaches
+Stitches two or more images to create a seamless panorama image using classical approaches